-At the same time, it appears that no existing description, theory, methodology is capable of revealing change - which is the reason for literally following Tupitsyn's understanding of Post Autonomy as a theory looking at the end of art and thinking (post art) - in this description this end is brought about by forces inside the culture industry, and political and economic forces in society - and the necessity for locating a route back to new thinking and a new art.
-In other words, we have a break and fissure in the fabric, in the manner art and thinking take place - or put another way, to use Nietzschean and Deleuzian terminology, "a break in the repetition of the same", that opens into reimagining art again, and the formation of new thinking and new concepts.
-This fissure or break is a possible avenue or exit point or mental projection out of the recent mutations of Post Modernism or Neo Liberal art forms which remain invisible since the tools for analyzing art under Neo liberalism are undeveloped.
+At the same time, it appears that no existing description, theory, methodology is capable of revealing change - which is the reason for literally following Tupitsyn's understanding of Post Autonomy as a theory looking at the end of art and thinking (post art) - and the necessity for locating a route back to new thinking and a new art - in other words, we have a break and fissure in the fabric, in the manner art and thinking take place - or put another way, to use Nietzschean and Deleuzian terminology, "a break in the repetition of the same", that opens into reimagining art again, and the formation of new thinking and new concepts.
+This fissure or break is a possible avenue or exit point or mental projection out of the recent mutations of Post Modernism or Neo Liberal art forms which remain invisible since we don't have the tools to identify its make up.

-So what we appear to have is a scheme looking at the end of art, outlining the negative space of art, where the negative or absence is turned into a positive.
+So what we appear to have is a scheme outlining the negative space of art, where the negative or absence is turned into a positive.
 Where the full, but negative space of art, is once more available to reimagine and inhabit, to think through, where you have a filling up of the imagination and mind with new imagery and thinking, and - what is far more important - we can then go on to imagine the full potential of art, which introduces a new subject matter for art.